RL + Model-based Control: Using On-demand Optimal Control to Learn Versatile Legged Locomotion: Motion Imitation with Deep RL

 The regularizer $r^R$ is defined as $r^R = r^{\Delta a} \cdot r^{\textsc{slip}} \cdot r^{\phi, \theta}$, where $r^{\Delta a}$ regulates the action rate, $r^{\textsc{slip}}$ minimizes the contact feet velocity, and $r^{\phi, \theta}$ maintains the pitch and roll angles close to zero, thereby keeping the robot's base parallel to the ground plane.
 The reward function transforms the value into a scalar using a similar exponential function as \Cref{eq:exp_map}.
 The sensitivity values of these rewards can be found in \Cref{tab:reward-hyperparams}.

-At the start of each episode, we initialize the robot's pose using a reference motion selected randomly from the reference motion queue similar to \citet{peng2018deepmimic}.
+At the start of each episode, we initialize the robot's pose using a reference motion selected randomly from the reference motion queue, following the approach by \citet{peng2018deepmimic}.
 The episode is terminated if the robot collapses.
-Implementing these measures has proved to be a successful way of efficiently learning dynamic gait patterns, especially those that include flying phases where the robot's feet are temporarily off the ground.
+Implementing these strategies has effectively facilitated the learning of dynamic gait patterns, particularly those involving aerial phases when the robot's feet are momentarily off the ground.